15 Nov Nutbrook Group achieves ISO9001 certification

 - relationship management

-The accreditation, which took around 18 months to complete, resulted in the creation of a QMS with 14 procedures and four policies that each play a critical role in how the team approaches any task, from carrying out risk analysis on project proposals to internally auditing completed projects.
+The certification, which took around 18 months to complete, resulted in the creation of a QMS with 14 procedures and four policies that each play a critical role in how the team approaches any task, from carrying out risk analysis on project proposals to internally auditing completed projects.

-While obvious benefits of securing ISO accreditation include the creation of clear and efficient processes for the whole company to follow, Managing Director, Neil Shepherd, admits he was unsure just how tangible the improvements to their existing work processes would be.
+While obvious benefits of securing ISO certification include the creation of clear and efficient processes for the whole company to follow, Managing Director, Neil Shepherd, admits he was unsure just how tangible the improvements to their existing work processes would be.

 “One of the most surprising outcomes of the process is the insight it gave our whole team into how our business operates.”